Road Travel America

 It served as a vital commercial highway until the introduction of the railroad to Santa Fe in 1880.
 Santa Fe was also near the end of the El Camino Real de Tierra Adentro which carried trade from Mexico City.

 The city was one of the larger cities on Historic Route 66 during its earlier alignments.
 It passed through downtown near the historic La Fonda on the Plaza Hotel.
+Santa Fe remained on the original Route 66 until 1938 when the road was rerouted on a more direct route to Albuquerque.

 Things to Do in the Santa Fe Area